-The journal will be published electronically and is available for downloading or viewing at the Media Psychology Review website.
-We use an online submission and review process at [email protected] .
+The journal is published electronically and is available for downloading or viewing at the Media Psychology Review website.
+Please email your submission and any supporting materials to firstname.lastname@example.org .
 You may also contact us through the website contact form.

 All entries will be peer-reviewed.
-Our editorial manager tracks authors and submitted manuscripts and will notify authors of acceptance for publication.
 Please include a cover letter with your manuscript.
 There is no submission fee.
 Authors will be notified by email with an explanation and brief suggestions but we do not provide referee reports.

 Because the MPRC is published electronically, we accept and publish submissions on a rolling basis.

 - Manuscripts should contain the entire text of the article, including title page, abstract, text, references, graphs, and tables, footnotes and appendices in a Microsoft Word format.
 Please limit the text portion to 15 pages, double-spaced, 12-point Times Roman.
 No article can be accepted in a format that cannot be edited, such as PDF.

 - All submissions should be prepared in APA-style.